 Enrico Rava Biography (Wikipedia)

-With trumpeter Paolo Fresu, Rava recorded a series of four albums on the influence of Bix Beiderbecke, Louis Armstrong, Chet Baker, and Miles Davis (Bix, Pop, Shades of Chet, Play Miles Davis).
-Also of note are his recordings Rava, L'Opera Va' and Carmen; his own interpretations of operatic arias and overtures.
-In 2001, he founded a quintet with pianist Stefano Bollani, and toured with Gato Barbieri and Aldo Romano.
-In the trio Europeans he worked with German bass player Eberhard Weber and Swiss percussionist Reto Weber.
+With trumpeter Paolo Fresu, Rava recorded four albums on the influence of Bix Beiderbecke, Louis Armstrong, Chet Baker, and Miles Davis.
+Also of note are his albums Rava, L'Opera Va' and Carmen, which are his interpretations of operatic arias and overtures.
+In 2001, he founded a quintet with pianist Stefano Bollani and toured with Gato Barbieri and Aldo Romano.
+In the trio Europeans, he worked with Eberhard Weber and Swiss percussionist Reto Weber.

 Enrico Rava Tracks